-- RRHA has developed a Compliance Department and appointed a Chief Compliance Officer to better assess, and address Agency needs in accordance with HUD Regulations, Fair Housing and Quality Assurance. - In 2020, RRHA revised key fair housing plans, policies, and procedures.
-Specifically, RRHA revised the agency's: - Language Access Plan, for persons with limited English proficiency; and - Reasonable Accommodation procedures. - RRHA continues to provide telephonic and document translation services for LEP clients upon request.
-RRHA will utilize communication cards to better serve in person clients and stakeholders with vision or hearing impairments. - RRHA has worked with our software provider (YARDI) to implement a Reasonable Accommodation Workflow process that allows for more accurate and consistent tracking and reporting of all reasonable accommodation requests received from application to end of participation.
-This process allows for regular updates to the applicant, tenant, or participant's file as they happen, including timely communicating the status and updates of each request.
-This information will remain with the tenant's file and will be available to the subject resident through an online, secure portal and upon request.
-Additionally, RRHA has the ability to generate an ADHOC report at any time to reflect the most recent status of requests.
-YARDI has no such program in place at any other PHA and worked with staff to develop this specifically for RRHA (with the understanding that it may serve as a great pilot program for all PHAs and could have wider use in the near future).
-This process will be enhanced by the implementation of YARDI's New Case Manager software to be utilized by staff to better implement internal and external customer service controls while tracking all customer engagements and addressing needs in a timely manner. - RRHA has established an Emergency Transfer Protocol and a committee of key staff to review and process unit transfers within the agency's LIPH program, giving priority to Reasonable Accommodation and VAWA transfers.
-The committee has already been very effective at comparing the stated needs with RRHA's housing inventory and matching families with units that meet their needs.
-RRHA has every reason to believe this success will continue, resulting in timely transfer offers once a family makes such a request.

-- RRHA continues to provide HCV participants, with disabilities, voucher extensions when needed to allow the family adequate time to find a unit that has necessary accessibility features or grant an exception to the payment standard to rent in higher opportunity areas. - RRHA will continue to enhance its communication of Fair Housing and Reasonable Accommodation policies and procedures from application to end of participation - to the public, its applicants, residents and participants.
-Effective communication efforts will include, but are not limited to, the use of 711 Relay services, in person visits to any RRHA office, communication updates via the agency's website, and via email.
+- RRHA has developed a Compliance Department and appointed a Chief Compliance Officer to better assess, and address Agency needs in accordance with HUD Regulations, Fair Housing and Quality Assurance. - RRHA continues to revise key fair housing plans, policies, and procedures.
+Specifically, RRHA revised the agency's Reasonable Accommodation Policy and procedures to include a Notice of the availability of Auxiliary Aids and Effective Communication Policy - RRHA continues to provide telephonic and document translation services for LEP clients upon request.
+RRHA will utilize communication cards to better serve in person clients and stakeholders with vision or hearing impairments. - RHA has acquired and trained staff on the use of YARDI's Case Manager software to better implement internal and external customer service controls while tracking all customer engagements and addressing needs in a reasonable timeframe (i.e. Reasonable Accommodation requests).
+Requests will be tracked and assigned to key staff (with due dates embedded) to allow for better tracking and report compilation. - RRHA continues to enhance its Emergency Transfer Protocol to review and process unit transfers within the agency's LIPH program, giving priority to Reasonable Accommodation and VAWA transfers, resulting in timely transfer offers once a family makes such a request. - RRHA continues to provide HCV participants, with disabilities, voucher extensions and/or exceptions to the payment standards when needed to allow the family adequate time to find quality, decent and affordable housing with the necessary accessibility features in higher opportunity areas. - RRHA will continue to enhance its communication of Fair Housing and Reasonable Accommodation policies and procedures from application to end of participation - to the public, its applicants, residents and participants via its Notice of Reasonable Accommodation and Auxiliary Aids and Effective Communication Policy which will be provided to all affordable housing applicants and participants.
+Efforts will include, but are not limited to, the use of 711 Relay services, in person visits to any RRHA office, communication updates via the agency's website, via email and social media platforms.